aishwaryamishra/robustest2.0_documentation/source/hubxctest.rst

 Running test cases on XCTest
 ============================

-**1.** Create a project in RobusTest which you shall be using for running your tests and note down the Project ID.
+**1.** Identify the project which you shall use for running your tests.
+If you do not already have such a project, then you need to first create a project.
+Once identified, note down the Project ID for the project.

   * This needs to be done only once.
   * *Project ID* is the alphanumeric number in the URL of the project dashboard.